Pigeoncoin Price Tops $0.0002 on Top Exchanges (PGN)

-Pigeoncoin (CURRENCY:PGN) traded 5.3% higher against the dollar during the 1-day period ending at 9:00 AM ET on November 5th.
-One Pigeoncoin coin can currently be bought for approximately $0.0002 or 0.00000000 BTC on cryptocurrency exchanges.
-Pigeoncoin has a total market cap of $1.22 million and approximately $111,579.00 worth of Pigeoncoin was traded on exchanges in the last 24 hours.
-Over the last seven days, Pigeoncoin has traded up 4.9% against the dollar.
+Pigeoncoin (CURRENCY:PGN) traded 5.7% lower against the dollar during the 1 day period ending at 8:00 AM ET on November 6th.
+Pigeoncoin has a market cap of $1.20 million and approximately $42,627.00 worth of Pigeoncoin was traded on exchanges in the last 24 hours.
+One Pigeoncoin coin can currently be bought for $0.0002 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last week, Pigeoncoin has traded 4.8% higher against the dollar.

 According to CryptoCompare, “Pigeoncoin is a PoW cryptocurrency based on the X16S (shuffle) algorithm. “